How we use Notion for project management

 How it works in Notion

-This is our Notion for Convas.
+This is our Notion product management set up for Convas.
 This article will mostly talk about the Workspace, that is where all project management happens.
 Notice, however, that we use the "Company", "Product" and "Customers" structure for the knowledge management part of Notion as well.

 We make our tasks as big as possible.
 This makes it much easier to take a quick glance at a view and understand what is going on and what is prioritized.
 For example, we will create a task "Write blog post for product roadmap" in our workspace and in that task, we write the description, have discussions, and all subtasks to that task.
 And remember, a task is a Notion page and this is where Notion really shines with its flexibility.